Boris Grebenshchikov: Opposition to the Russian invasion of Ukraine

-On 5 October 2022, Grebenshchikov appeared on BBC Hardtalk talking about his opposition to the War in Ukraine, his self-imposed exile to London, and his involvement with Dave Stewart to produce an antiwar record.
+On 5 October 2022, Grebenshchikov appeared on BBC Hardtalk talking about his opposition to the Russian invasion of Ukraine, his self-imposed exile to London, and his involvement with Dave Stewart to produce an antiwar record.

+In June 2023, a Moscow court ordered Grebenshchikov to pay 50,000 rubles in fines for alleged "discreditation of the Russian armed forces", related to an interview Grebenshchikov gave on the Israeli television station Channel 9.
+Grebenshchikov was later declared a foreign agent by the Russian Ministry of Justice.

 Production

-Grebenshchikov's lyrics are often eclectic.